Community Property States Divorce

 • Wisconsin

-Apart from the above, Puerto Rico is considered a community property jurisdiction.
+Apart from the above, Puerto Rico is considered to have this type of jurisdiction.

 Concepts in Community Property States Divorce

-• All the property that has been attained in the marital status, with the exclusion of inheritance and gifts, is termed as community property
+• All the assets that has been attained during the marital life, with the exclusion of inheritance and gifts, is considered in this division.

-• Let us assume that during the marriage one partner has earned all the money to purchase the property.
-Still all this property is termed as community property
+• Let us assume that during the course of the marriage one partner has earned all the money to purchase the belongings.
+Still it would be termed as joint assets.

-• Each of the states listed above might have slight differences in the laws that deal with community property
+• Each of the states listed above might have slight differences in the laws that deal with such assets.

 • Both the partners have contributed equally in the marriage

-• So, the combined efforts of both the partners has resulted in the accumulation of this property
+• So, the combined effort of both the partners has resulted in the accumulation.

-• As a consequence of this ideology, when a divorce takes place both the husband and the wife each get 50 percent share of the community property
+• As a consequence of this ideology, when a divorce takes place both the husband and the wife each get 50 percent share of earnings acquired together.

-• If any spouse has any property prior to the marriage or has received any property in the form of a gift or an inheritance, then all of these are regarded as 'separate property.'
-This is not divided in course of a divorce, but allotted to the single owner
+• If any spouse has any assets prior to the marriage or has received anything in the form of a gift or an inheritance, then all of these are regarded as 'separate assets' or non marital earnings.
+This is not divided in course of a divorce, but allotted to the single owner.

-• A 50 percent share in community property does not imply that the court divides each and every asset in half.
+• A 50 percent share does not imply that the court divides each and every asset in half.
 The intent of the court is that every partner should get 50 percent of the total net value.
-The total net value is (fair market value of assets) minus (community debts)
+The total net value is (fair market value of assets) minus (joint debts).

-• If one of the spouses has increased equity in separate property, then in certain circumstances, this property is categorized as community property
+• If one of the spouses has increased equity in individual savings, then in certain circumstances, this is categorized as joint earnings.

 • If one of the spouses is disabled and unfit to continue a job, then this is an unusual situation.
 One should contact the local court to determine how it would deal this case